Denny Crum: Personal life

+Crum was married to his third wife Susan Sweeney Crum, then a news anchor and reporter for Louisville television station WDRB, from 2001 until his death.
+In 2006, she became an announcer and news anchor at Louisville public radio station WFPL.
+Crum had three children, Cynthia and Steve from his first marriage, and Scott from his second marriage.
+He lived in Jeffersontown, Kentucky, and had a hunting ranch in eastern Idaho.

+Crum played professional poker and collected western novels by Louis L'Amour.
+During his coaching career, he was amongst the founders of the Louisville Eccentric Observer, the city's alternative weekly newspaper.
+Crum also bred horses.

+While able, Crum appeared at various functions with former Cardinal and pro-basketball player Darrell Griffith.

+Crum founded The Denny Crum Scholarship Foundation, Inc., which awards scholarships to individuals who have demonstrated leadership, community service, and academic achievement.
+Requirements include: application form, high school transcript, 3.0 cumulative GPA, and a community service resume listing detailed volunteer involvement and leadership experience.
+Over 500 students have benefitted from the Foundation.
+It has awarded over $1.5 million in scholarships.

+Crum had a stroke in 2017 and another in 2019.
+He died at home on May 9, 2023, aged 86.
+A celebration of life was held on May 15, 2023, at the KFC Yum!
+Center.
+In July 2024 it was reported that Crum's handcrafted headstone was dumped into the Red Sea after the ship conveying it from India came under attack from Houthi pirates.

 Honors

 In the 1980s, Crum was named National Coach of the Year three times (1980, 1983, 1986).
 He was awarded Metro Conference Coach of the year three times (1979, 1980, 1983).
 In 1980, he was also named the Sporting News Coach of the Year, the Basketball Weekly Coach of the Year, and the Basketball Weekly Man of the Year.

-In 1994 Crum was inducted into the Naismith Memorial Basketball Hall of Fame.
+Crum was inducted into the UCLA Athletics Hall of Fame in 1990.
+In 1994, he was inducted into the Naismith Memorial Basketball Hall of Fame; during the ceremony, he was accompanied to the stage by Wooden.

 In 2002, Crum received the Legends of Coaching award given by the John R. Wooden Award Committee.
 This award recognizes "a coach's character, success rate on the court, graduating rate of student athletes, [and] his coaching philosophy".

 On February 7, 2007, Louisville's home floor at Freedom Hall was officially named "Denny Crum Court."
 When the Cardinals basketball teams moved to the downtown KFC Yum!
 Center in 2010, the name "Denny Crum Court" was retained in the new facility.

 In 2010 Crum was an inaugural inductee of Pierce College's athletic hall of fame.